projectcs13/sensor-cloud-website/README.md

         bundle exec rake db:migrate

+3. If you are running the Sensor Cloud API locally, then you should modify the API_URL variable declared in the config/config.yml file:

+        API_URL: "<Put your base URL here>:<put your port here>"

-3. Start the Rails server:
+4. Start the Rails server:

         rails s